This page focuces on the history of the development of Sovereign Harbour. Below you will find a timeline of events.

 2018 - Site 8 Port Moresby Place completed - public open space remains unfinished

-2019 - Internal fitting of the Community Centre still not finished.
+2019 - The internal fitting of the Community Centre is still not finished.

-2019 - Start of Fishermens Quay construction delayed.
+2019 - The start of Fishermens Quay construction was delayed.

 2019 - First events held in the Community Centre.

-2020 - Official opening of the Community Centre postponed due to pandemic.
+2020 - The official opening of the Community Centre was postponed due to the pandemic.

 2020 - Commencement of Fishermens Quay construction

-2021 - Phase 1 of Fishermens Quay completed.
+2021 - Phase 1 of Fishermens Quay is completed.
 Quay Fisheries opens.

-After twenty years, in 2009 the main construction phase of the residential element of the Sovereign Harbour development came to an end.
-However, the social infrastructure necessary to turn this enormous area of housing into a sustainable community had largely been ignored, and the construction of a community centre did not start until 2017.
+After twenty years, in 2009, the main construction phase of the residential element of the Sovereign Harbour development ended.
+However, the social infrastructure necessary to turn this enormous housing area into a sustainable community had largely been ignored, and the construction of the community centre did not start until 2017.

-Development of the promised business park that should have been the 'work' element of the 'work-life' environment that formed part of the original concept has also been slow, with the first offices not opening until 2015.
+Development of the promised business park, which should have been the 'work' element of the 'work-life' environment that formed part of the original concept, has also been slow, with the first offices not opening until 2015.

 Since 2016 further residential development has begun to take place on three of the remaining development sites.

-As a last ditch effort before the carte blanche consent expired, developers Carillion submitted five planning applications for residential development on four of these sites.
-The plans were all unanimously refused by Eastbourne Borough Council (EBC) Planning Committee after a huge public demonstration of opposition.
-Following the refusal of these applications and following pressure by SHRA, Carillion agreed not to pursue appeals against the refusal and offered to work with residents to seek an equitable solution.
+As a last-ditch effort before the carte blanche consent expired, developers Carillion submitted five planning applications for residential development on four of these sites.
+After a huge public demonstration of opposition, the Eastbourne Borough Council (EBC) Planning Committee unanimously refused the plans.
+Following the refusal of these applications and pressure by SHRA, Carillion agreed not to pursue appeals against the refusal and offered to work with residents to seek an equitable solution.

-Carillion then entered into discussions with SHRA, and officers and cabinet members of the then Conservative controlled EBC, on the creation of a Master Plan for the final development of all the remaining harbour development land.
+Carillion then entered into discussions with SHRA and officers and cabinet members of the then-conservative-controlled EBC on creating a Master Plan for the final development of all the remaining harbour development land.
 These negotiations continued with the Liberal Democrat administration.

-During the negotiations, other vacant sites not included in the now expired outline planning consent for residential development, were brought into the arena.
-For the first time, all eleven sites of remaining development land were put in the melting pot.
+During the negotiations, other vacant sites not included in the now-expired outline planning consent for residential development were brought into the arena.
+For the first time, all eleven remaining development land sites were put in the melting pot.

-Since then three of the sites have been developed with housing, and one with an office block and the community centre.
-Of the three housing sites, one has now been completed; one is due for compleation in 2019, and the other has been partially completed.
+Since then, three of the sites have been developed with housing, one with an office block and the community centre.
+Of the three housing sites, one has now been completed; one is due for completion in 2024, and the other has been partially completed.